DCALF LL.M. Fellowship

 DCALF LL.M.
 Fellowship Program Overview

-Each year, Georgetown places up to six fellows with DC Affordable Law Firm (DCALF) for a 15-month fellowship, where they serve dual roles of continuing student and DCALF employee.
-DCALF is a non-profit law firm, based in DC, delivering free and low-cost legal services to people with incomes that typically fall between 200%-400% above the federal poverty level.
-Historically, individuals from modest-income households have been left on their own when seeking access to justice, finding themselves ineligible for traditional forms of free legal services yet unable to afford private counsel.
+Historically, individuals from modest-income households have been left on their own when seeking access to justice, finding themselves ineligible for traditional forms of free civil legal services yet unable to afford private counsel.
 In the District of Columbia, over 125,000 residents fall within that income range.
-As a result, a significant number of DC residents appear pro se in legal proceedings that have potentially significant and long-term consequences.
+As a result, a significant number of DC residents have had no option but to appear pro se in legal proceedings with potentially significant and long-term consequences.

-Through the legal representation provided by post-graduate fellows from Georgetown and UDC Law and DCALF’s staff of veteran attorneys, DCALF is able to serve hundreds of DC residents each year, meeting its mission of providing a full spectrum of high quality, accessible legal services to DC residents with unmet legal needs who cannot secure representation elsewhere.
+In 2020, the University of the District of Columbia David A. Clarke School of Law (UDC Law) joined as a fourth partner.
+Through the legal representation provided by post-graduate fellows from Georgetown and UDC Law, along with DCALF’s staff of veteran attorneys, DCALF can serve hundreds of DC residents each year, meeting its mission of providing a full spectrum of free and accessible legal services to DC residents unable to secure representation elsewhere.

 The DCALF L.L.M.
 Fellowship Program